Also known as: Banjo to Kazooie no Daibouken (JP)

 The rock in the Spring area was made indestructible in the US v1.1, Japanese, and XBLA versions of the game.

-In US v1.0 and European versions, when Banjo is on a slope that is too steep/slippery, he'll be able to stand on it for a couple of seconds before sliding off of it.
-In the US v1.1, Japanese, and XBLA versions, Banjo will instantly slide off it.
-This fixes a glitch where the player can climb to the top of the termite mound in Mumbo's Mountain without having to transform into the termite.
+When Banjo is on a slope that is too steep/slippery, he'll be able to stand on it for a couple of seconds before sliding off of it.
+This mechanic applies to all slopes in the US 1.0 or European version of the game.
+However, in the US v1.1, Japanese, and XBLA versions, Banjo will instantly slide off all slopes in the termite mound located inside Mumbo's Mountain.
+This change fixes an exploit where the player can climb to the top of the termite mound without having to transform into the termite.